 Customer Concentration - OfficeMax represents a significant portion of PCA's paper business.
 We have a supply agreement with OfficeMax, our largest customer in the paper segment.
 The agreement requires OfficeMax to buy, and us to supply, at least 80% of OfficeMax's requirements for office papers through December 2017; however, there are circumstances that could cause the agreement to terminate before 2017.
 In November 2013, OfficeMax merged with Office Depot.
 Our agreement with OfficeMax provides that it survives the merger with respect to the office paper requirements of the legacy OfficeMax business.
 We cannot predict how the merger will affect the financial condition of the combined company, the paper requirements of the legacy OfficeMax business, or the effects on the pricing and competition for office papers.
 In 2013, for the period of October 25, 2013, to December 31, 2013, our sales revenue to Office Depot (including OfficeMax) accounted for 38% of Paper segment sales.
-Significant reductions in paper purchases from the postmerger entity would cause our paper business to attempt to expand its customer base and could potentially decrease its profitability if new customer sales required either a decrease in its pricing and/or an increase in its cost of sales.
-Any significant deterioration in the financial condition of the post-merger entity affecting the ability to pay or causing a significant change in the willingness to continue to purchase our products could harm our business and results of operations.
+Significant reductions in paper purchases from the post-merger entity would cause our paper business to attempt to expand its customer base and could potentially decrease its profitability if new customer sales required either a decrease in its pricing and/or an increase in its cost of sales.
+Any significant change in the willingness to continue to purchase our products could harm our business and results of operations.